dotnet/docs/docs/ai/how-to/app-service-db-auth.md

 If a vector database doesn't support Microsoft Entra authentication, you can use a Key Vault to store your connection secrets and retrieve them with your App Service application.
 By using a Key Vault to store your connection secrets you can share them with multiple applications, and control access to individual secrets per application.

 Before following these steps, retrieve a connection string for your vector database.
-For example, see [Use Azure Cache for Redis in .NET Framework](/azure/azure-cache-for-redis/cache-dotnet-how-to-use-azure-redis-cache#retrieve-host-name-ports-and-access-keys-from-the-azure-portal).
+For example, see [Use Azure Cache for Redis with an ASP.NET Core web app](/azure/azure-cache-for-redis/cache-web-app-aspnet-core-howto#retrieve-host-name-ports-and-access-keys-from-the-azure-portal).

 ### Add a connection string to Key Vault